-- 1. Exceptions and Modifications versus Variances.
-A code standard or approval criterion ("code section") may be modified without approval of a variance if the applicable code section expressly allows exceptions or modifications.
-If the code section does not expressly provide for exceptions or modifications, then a variance is required to modify that code section and the provisions of Chapter 5.1 apply. - 2.
+- criterion ("code section") may be modified without approval of a variance if the applicable code section expressly allows exceptions or modifications.
+If the code section does not expressly provide for exceptions or modifications, then a variance is required to modify that code section and the provisions of Article XIX apply. - 2.
 Combining Variances with Other Approvals; Permit Approvals by Other Agencies.
 Variance requests may be combined with and reviewed concurrently by the City approval body with other land use and development applications (e.g., development review, site design review, subdivision, conditional use, etc.), however, some variances may be subject to approval by other permitting agencies, such as ODOT in the case of State Highway access.